-Owls are fascinating birds of prey that belong to the order Strigiformes, further divided into two distinct families: Strigidae (true owls) and Tytonidae (barn owls).
-These are all of the different types of owls in the world.
+Owls are fascinating birds of prey that belong to the order Strigiformes.
+They are further divided into two distinct families: Strigidae (true owls) and Tytonidae (barn owls).
+There are many different types of owls in the world.

 As raptors, these nocturnal creatures exhibit remarkable hunting skills, captivating calls, and striking features that set them apart from other avian species.
-With more than 200 species in the family Strigidae and fewer than 20 in Tytonidae, there is an impressive diversity among owls in size, habitat, and appearance.
+With more than 200 species in the family Strigidae and fewer than 20 in Tytonidae, owls are impressively diverse in size, habitat, and appearance.

 Across the globe, owls can be found in a variety of habitats—from dense forests to open deserts, farmlands, and fields.
 Regardless of their environment, these mysterious birds are widely recognized for their specially adapted features, such as large, forward-facing eyes for excellent night vision, a sharp hooked beak, and powerful talons for capturing prey.

 Additionally, owls possess a unique facial disk of stiff feathers that help funnel sound toward their ears, thus enhancing their ability to detect prey even in complete darkness.
-Owls are fascinating creatures belonging to the order Strigiformes, consisting of over 200 species across diverse habitats worldwide.
+Owls are fascinating creatures belonging to the order Strigiformes, which includes over 200 species in diverse habitats worldwide.

 Known for their keen vision, nocturnal habits, and silent flight, these birds of prey play a crucial role in maintaining ecological balance within their respective ecosystems.
 From the forests of North America to the endangered habitats in other regions, owls display remarkable adaptability and diversity.